Table of Contents:

 Fortunately, advances in nutritional science have made it incredibly easy for us to replenish our lost peptides and, at the very least, slow down the onset of unsightly wrinkles and other middle-age giveaways.
 If anything, this is actually the crux of how to look and feel younger than even your peers who are pushing late 30s.
 Here's a quick rundown on that.

 - Take Collagen Supplements: Unlike two decades ago, there are now plenty of affordable, absorbable and well-formulated collagen capsules that one can pop to reload their collagen granaries.
-A good example are these Biotin and Collagen pills from Wellabs that are also blended with keratin for maximum anti-aging effect.

 - Use a collagen-fortified cream: Collagen is surprisingly also perfectly absorbable through the epidermis, especially if you often use a mild cleanser and an exfoliant regularly.
 Which, as a result, means that you can impart this valuable elastin-supporting peptide through the skin.
 Nonetheless, it is important to work with only proven creams, such as this collagen-bound cream by Maryann Organics, to avoid wrecking further havoc to your precious skin.

 - Eat a diet rich in collagen: As a complementary gesture to your anti-aging efforts, you may want to incorporate foods that are incredibly rich in collagen to your eating routine.
 And this includes the likes of chicken, fish, egg whites, berries, galic, red and yellow pepper, beans, avocados and herbs that are rich in collagen such as gynostemma and horsetail.